martinsilva01/distributed-systems/README.md

 Peers are connected in a random or fully connected network, using a random-walk broadcast to prevent message loops.

+As of Milestone 4, Printers now take 30 seconds to finish a print job.
+The printer is locked until the job is done.

+Clients may send as many receipts as frequent as they like, but must first receive a success message for the previous receipt, simulating concurrency control.

 ### How It Works

 `Peer.py`